codingvamsikrishna/Daily_SQL_Practice/README.md

 ### Day 15
 - Business question:- Which category of products takes the highest average delivery time.

+### Day 16
+- Business question:- Find the top 3 customers who have the highest number of delayed shipments.

 More queries will be added daily to maintain consistency and improve analytical thinking.